0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 notes:

-Andy Hunt, here, sums it up clearly the problem.
+Andy Hunt, here, sums up the problem clearly.

 Too often when a company says 'we do agile', what they mean is they have implemented the parts of scrum they like, and are tracking projects in Jira.

 Or trello, I suppose.
-Now that the company that makes Jira bought trello.
+Now that the company that makes Jira owns trello.

 ---